Artists: Katinka Eichhorn and Jordan Madlon

 Press Release

-Heidelberger Kunstverein is pleased to announce the first joint exhibition of the Mannheim-based artists Katinka Eichhorn (b.
+The Heidelberger Kunstverein is pleased to announce the first joint exhibition of the Mannheim-based artists Katinka Eichhorn (b.
 1993) and Jordan Madlon (b.
 1989).
 Their image-objects move between painting, sculpture, poetry, assemblage, and drawing, whilst extending the critique of medium-based categories.

 Their pieces made from textiles, paper, wood, and aluminum hang on the wall, divide space—inside from outside—implode, bend, and withstand.
 Two-dimensional planes are sewn together, printed on, and filled.
 They expand in space and become bodies.
 In addition to the choice of fabric and the type of filling material, gravity and the way they are hung affect the resulting shapes.
 Simultaneously, there is an undeniable openness, elasticity, and dynamism immanent in their works—regardless of whether materials are malleable, reacting with slight adjustments to your body movement, or whether they seem fixed like stenciled lettering.
 For where the material is hard, the forms are all the more softer.
 It is as if by imitating the pliable presence of objects made from textiles, rigid shapes appear to become fluid.